skkusal/FeatMaker/README.md

 In the docker image, all 15 benchmarks we used are installed in 'root/featmaker/benchmarks'.
 Details of Benchmarks are as follow:
 ![benchmark_table](./featmaker_benchmarks.png)
 ## How to run FeatMaker
-You can run short experiment of FeatMaker with following command in 'root/featmaker' directory.
-There are two required parameters 'pgm(target program)' and 'output_dir(name of experiment directory)'.
+You can run a short experiment of FeatMaker with the following command in the 'root/featmaker' directory.
+There are two required parameters: 'pgm' (target program) and 'output_dir' (name of the experiment directory).
 ```bash
 $ python3 run_featmaker.py --pgm find --output_dir short_test --total_budget 7200
 ```
-Also we provided 2 more approaches, original KLEE and naive featmaker (random weights and simply accumulated features).
-Those experiments can be executed with following commands in 'root/featmaker' directory:
+We also provided two additional approaches: the original KLEE and a naive version of FeatMaker (with random weights and simply accumulated features).
+You can execute these experiments with following commands in the 'root/featmaker' directory:
 ```bash
 # run naive
 $ python3 run_featmaker.py --main_option naive --pgm find --output_dir short_test --total_budget 7200
 # run original KLEE
 $ python3 run_depth.py --pgm find --output_dir short_test --total_budget 7200
 ```
-If you want experiment with same setting with our paper, you can use follwing commands with default options.
+If you want experiment with same setting as in our paper, you can use the follwing commands with default options.
 ```bash
 # run featmaker
 $ python3 run_featmaker.py --pgm find --output_dir test